-Collaborative Community Platform for Developers: Empowering Nokia Developers to generate content and share knowledge seamlessly.
+Collaborative Community Platform for Developers: Enabling Nokia Developers to generate content and share knowledge seamlessly.

 INCREASED DEVELOPER ENGAGEMENT